rudderlabs/rudderstack-docs/destinations/SplitIO.md

     * **Traffic Type**: Enter the correct traffic type listed in your account.

 {% hint style="info" %}
-All the calls are sent as an `event` to Split.io.
+Each of the calls is sent as an `event` to Split.io.
 {% endhint %}

 ## Identify